 - Jaime Lannister killed his king, Aerys II, during the Sack of King's Landing, despite being a sworn brother of the Kingsguard at the time.
 This earns him the name Kingslayer.

 - Olenna Redwyne kills her king, Joffrey Baratheon, with the help of Petyr Baelish and some unnamed co-conspirators.
-Olenna and Petyr both managed to escape suspicion, which instead fell to Tyrion and Sansa.
-Olenna uses The Strangler poison, which is disguised as amethysts adorning a hairnet worn by the unwitting Sansa.
+Olenna and Petyr both managed to escape suspicion, which instead fell to Tyrion and Sansa Stark.
+Olenna uses The Strangler poison, which is disguised as amethysts adorning a hairnet worn by the unwitting Sansa, given to her through Dontos Hollard.

 - Roose Bolton stabs his king, Robb Stark, through the heart during the Red Wedding.
-He plans the murder with Walder Frey, who violates guest right with the same act; note Tywin Lannister was also involved in the plans.
+He plans the murder with Walder Frey, who violates guest right with the same act.
+Tywin Lannister was also involved in the planning of the massacre.

 - Tyrion Lannister and his wife Sansa Stark are both accused of poisoning King Joffrey Baratheon, Tyrion's nephew and Sansa's one-time fiancé.
 Cersei Lannister says she is certain Sansa helped Tyrion to murder her son.
 They are both innocent, however.